tal/shitbot/README.md

 )
 ```

-Starting the bot connects it to the web and rtm slack connetions and gets everything going.
+Starting the bot connects it to the web and rtm slack connections and gets everything going.

 The first argument is the "matcher" and the second argument is the "handler".